 How to apply

-If you believe you meet the criteria for Discretionary Rate Relief, please complete the form.
+If you believe you meet the criteria for DRR, please complete the form.
 You can apply for multiple properties on the same form.

 Apply for Discretionary Rate Relief